jakeajames/jelbrekLib/README.md

 # Compiling:

 ./make.sh

 # Setup

 - Compile OR head over to https://github.com/jakeajames/jelbrekLib/tree/master/downloads and get everything there.
-- Link with jelbrekLib.a & IOKit.tbd and include jelbrekLib.h
+- Link with jelbrekLib.dylib and include jelbrekLib.h
-- Call init_jelbrek() with tfp0 as your first thing and term_jelbrek() as your last
+- Call init_jelbrek() with tfp0, as your first thing and term_jelbrek(), as your last

 # Issues
 - AMFID patch won't resist after app enters background.
 Fix would be using a daemon (like amfidebilitate) or injecting a dylib (iOS 11)